-Which is better: whole life insurance or term life insurance?
+Which is better: whole life vs. term life insurance?
 Like many of life’s pressing questions, the answer is, it depends.
 To make the decision a bit simpler, let’s first level the playing field by agreeing that neither one is necessarily better than the other.
 They are different sides of the same coin, each with its own advantages and drawbacks relative to your particular situation.
-So it stands to reason that the easiest way for you to make the call on whole life insurance vs. term life insurance is to take an assessment of your life.
-Some questions to ask are:
+So it stands to reason that the easiest way for you to make the call on whole life vs. term life insurance is to take an assessment of your life.

 Do you have a spouse, dependent children or others who rely on your income?